rilquer-mascarenhas/agama-boulengeri-simulations/README.md

 We have four scenarios that basically test the relative impact of the landscape, abiotic environment and two alternative explanations for mito-nuclear discordance: male-biased dispersal and mitochondrial lineage selection.

 **Scenario 1: Geography only:**
-- Can we observe mito-nuclear discordance from the effect of geography alone responsible for the mitonuclear discordance?
-- Geography here means the effect of topography in restricting individual movement and gene flow (i.e., topographic Isolation-by-Resistance)
+- Can we observe mito-nuclear discordance from the effect of geography alone?
+Geography here means the effect of topography in restricting individual movement and gene flow (i.e., topographic Isolation-by-Resistance).
+This is something of a null model, to test whether geography is enough to lead to observed patterns.

 **Scenario 2: Geography + climatic IBR**
-- Is the observed pattern explained by a combination of the effects of topography and climatic suitability?
+- Is the observed pattern explained by a combination of the effects of topography and climatic suitability (as dictated by the species's climatic niche)?

 **Scenario 3: Geography + Male-biased dispersal**
 - Male individuals of *A. boulengeri* tend to disperse more than females; this behavior could potentially drive the maintenance of mtDNA divergence (i.e., females lineages don't spread spatially) while keeping the nuclear genome admixed through male dispersal.